 Moroccan souvenirs — SILVER JEWELLERY

 There’s an abundance of sterling silver jewellery in both Marrakech and Essaouira and it’s all a brilliant buy.
-You can find anything from authentic, chunky, antique Berber necklaces, bangles and rings, to more tarnished-looking fake ‘Berber’ jewellery that’s probably been made in Afghanistan or Yemen.
+You can find anything from authentic, chunky, antique Berber necklaces, bangles and rings, to more tarnished-looking ‘Berber’ jewellery.
 There are also more contemporary styles of jewellery inspired by traditional Berber and Bedouin designs that you’ll find all over the Middle East and, unless you’ve shopped around the region before, you might not be able to identify what has come from where.
 But then again, if you like it, that might not even matter.
 I have a lot of Bedouin jewellery from the Arabian Peninsula, especially Oman, so this time I opted for some pretty contemporary ‘Berber-inspired’ rings.
 And they were a bargain too!

-Note that the main problem with buying jewellery in Morocco is that jewellery with a large percentage of other metals, such as copper, are sold as sterling silver (look for the universal ‘925’ silver stamp, which means that it contains 92.5% silver), and, unlike say in Dubai, not every jeweller prices according to weight based on the market rates for silver, so, once again, when you find something you like, you need to shop around, compare prices, and bargain.
+Note that the main problem with buying jewellery in Morocco is that jewellery with a large percentage of other metals, such as copper, are sold as sterling silver.
+Tip: look for the universal ‘925’ silver stamp, which means that it contains 92.5% silver.
+Also: unlike, say, in Dubai, not every jeweller prices according to weight based on the market rates for silver, so, once again, when you find something you like, you need to shop around, compare prices, and bargain.